iobroker-community-adapters/ioBroker.broadlink2/README.md

 * In Objects of ioBroker you can find "broadlink2.[devicename].Learn or LearnRF for '+' type of devices".
 * For RM(x)+ (Plus) devices you get also a special RS-sweep-lear button which can learn more devices than on normal 433MHz.
 * Set this object to true. (you can click on the button in object view)
-* Now press some button on your remote control within 30 seconds.
+* Now press some button on your remote control within 30 seconds. in normal mode press them shortly with some time in between until learned.
+* in RF-sweep learn you need to press the button first for ~10 seconds, then release it and then press it aggain for short time.
 * An new Object should now appear within the Object "broadlink.[n].[devicename].LearnedState" with the name ">>> Rename learned @ YYYYMMDDTHHmmSS"
 * You can click on the button in object view to send the code.
 * To rename the item click on the name (starting with `_Rename_learned_`) and change the name.
 It should not include `,`, `.` or `;` as well as some other characters, they will be replaced by '_';